FAIR Local Furniture Appraisal Guide

 Des Moines Furniture Appraisers: Antique Furniture Appraisal Guide - FAIR online appraisal guide illustration

-• Open the Des Moines directory filter when central Iowa access, estate scheduling, storage visits, or local inspection matters.
+• Use Des Moines when central Iowa access, estate scheduling, storage visits, or local inspection matters.

-• Use the furniture specialty filter when the assignment depends on construction, maker, period, restoration, finish, upholstery, veneer, or comparable-sale support.
+• Use furniture specialty routing when the assignment depends on construction, maker, period, restoration, finish, upholstery, veneer, or comparable sales.

-• Open the Iowa state route when the Des Moines shortlist is too narrow for antique furniture, designer furniture, estate contents, or personal property.
+• Use the Iowa route when the Des Moines shortlist is too narrow for antique furniture, designer furniture, estate contents, or personal property.

 • Use FAIR match when you are unsure whether the work should be local, statewide, remote specialist, or hybrid.